-- Engage the services of specialist advice
+- engage the services of specialist advice

-- Where there is a direct threat, have an ‘on the ground’ adviser or team to assist
+- where there is a direct threat, have an ‘on the ground’ adviser or team to assist

-- Embed trained professionals into the front line team
+- embed trained professionals into the front-line team

-- Detailed risk assessment
+- detailed risk assessment

-- No adverse press or social media
+- no adverse press or social media

-- No protest at a company’s HQ or premises
+- no protest at a company’s HQ or premises

-- No adverse effect on business continuity: business as usual
+- no adverse effect on business continuity: business as usual

-- No impact to staff or workers
+- no impact to staff or workers

 Advisers and training are too expensive

-Our security provider will sort it out
+Our security team will sort it out

-Davies, G. (2019) Extinction Rebellion protests cost police £37million and let to other investigations being shut. https://www.telegraph.co.uk/news/2019/10/22/extinction-rebellion-cost-37m-police-led-investigations-closed/
+Davies, G. (2019) Extinction Rebellion protests cost police £37million and led to other investigations being shut. https://www.telegraph.co.uk/news/2019/10/22/extinction-rebellion-cost-37m-police-led-investigations-closed/